TABLE OF CONTENTS

 Read in detail on How to Invite Attendees to the Stage during an Airmeet Session?

-As an event organizer, you can hide you've completed a session from the event platform, which won't be visible to all the participants under the schedule tab & on the event's landing page.
+As an event organizer, you can hide a completed session from the event platform, which won't be visible to all the participants under the schedule tab & on the event's landing page.

 To hide a session, kindly follow the steps below:

-Step 1: Go back to the events dashboard > Schedule tab.
+Step 1: Go back to the events dashboard > Sessions tab, Click on "Sessions List"